italohdc/italohdc.github.io/about.md

 ---
-layout: page
+layout: about
 title: About Me
 permalink: /about/
 ---

-**\#include "lelis.h"**

-{% include fa-icon.html id="desktop" add-class="fa-about" %} Engineering Student @ UFMG
+Undergraduate student in **Control and Automation Engineering** at **Federal University of Minas Gerais** ([UFMG {% include fa-icon.html id="university" %}](https://ufmg.br/international-visitors)).

+Participation in **international robotics competitions** (LARC and RoboCup), acting mainly in the development of autonomous robots, microcontroller programming and prototyping circuits.

+Experience as a **Scientific Initiation Scholar** in the field of **cooperative robotics**.

-{% include fa-icon.html id="lightbulb" add-class="fa-about" %} Interested in Robotics, IoT, Machine Learning
+{% include fa-icon.html id="lightbulb" add-class="fa-about" %} Interested in Robotics, Machine Learning, AI...

-{% include fa-icon.html id="map-pin" add-class="fa-about" %} Belo Horizonte-MG, Brazil

-{% include fa-icon.html id="envelope" add-class="fa-about" %} [hello@italolelis.com](mailto:hello@italolelis.com)

-{% include svg-icons.html %}

 ---

-Undergraduate Engineering Student at the **Federal University of Minas Gerais** ([UFMG {% include fa-icon.html id="university" %}](https://ufmg.br/international-visitors)), competed in several robotics competitions, either national and international.
-Devoted to programming, is learning about Artificial Inteligence and Applied Robotics.
+{% include fa-icon.html id="plane" add-class="fa-about" %} I just travelled the world with my robots, always trying to escape an endless maze, and for that I've earned some trophies...

 ### 2017